B2F/sk-factor/README.md

 #### preprocess
 Choose weither or not to re-use the preprocessing section rules for the prediction data.

 If you used preprocessors.drop_rows with drop_rows_to_predict_file enabled in the **preprocess** section, then your prediction data is already preprocessed and you'll want to set preprocess = false

 #### predict_file
-Path used to write predictions.
+Path used to make predictions (test data).

 If you set drop_rows_to_predict_file = true, then this file will be written with the number of rows from the original dataset, specified in preprocessors.drop_rows

 #### models
 An array of models files to use for predictions